 Parents/guardians are asked to read the Code of Behaviour before a child joins the school and indicate their agreement.
-In inductions, students are given clear guidance on classroom rules and how the Code of Behaviour works in practice through key rules included in the school journal.
-Additional reminders occur through information sessions during tutor times, in class assemblies and whenever needed in the ordinary course of school life.
+During school inductions, students are given clear guidance on classroom rules and how the Code of Behaviour works in practice through key rules included in the school journal.
+Additional reminders occur through information sessions during tutor times, in class assemblies and when needed in school life.
 Students understand that the teaching staff and school management implement an agreed approach to behaviour management.